Shelley Winters: 1955–1969: Establishment

-A Patch of Blue

-Winters won another Best Supporting Actress Oscar in A Patch of Blue (1965).
+Winters won her second Best Supporting Actress Oscar in A Patch of Blue (1965) for her performance as Rose-Ann D'Arcey, the cruel and vulgar mother of an illiterate blind girl.
 She had supporting roles opposite Michael Caine in Alfie (1966) and as the fading, alcoholic former starlet Fay Estabrook in Harper (1966).
 She returned to Broadway in Under the Weather (1966) by Saul Bellow which ran for 12 performances.
 Winters played "Ma Parker" the villain in Batman.
 She was in a TV version of The Three Sisters (1966) and had roles in Enter Laughing (1967) for Carl Reiner, Armchair Theatre, Bob Hope Presents the Chrysler Theatre (several episodes), The Scalphunters (1968) for Sydney Pollack, Wild in the Streets (1968), Buona Sera, Mrs. Campbell (1968), Arthur?
 Arthur!
 (1969), and The Mad Room (1969).

-Final starring roles
+1970–1999: Later roles

 Winters played Ma Barker in Bloody Mama (1970) a big hit for Roger Corman.
 She had roles in How Do I Love Thee?
 (1970) and Flap (1970) for Carol Reed.
 She returned to the stage to play Minnie Marx, mother of the Marx Brothers in the Broadway musical Minnie's Boys (1970), which ran for 80 performances.
-Winters wrote an evening of three one act plays titled One Night Stands of a Noisy Passenger (1970–1971), which ran for seven performances; the cast included Robert De Niro and Diane Ladd.
+Winters wrote an evening of three one-act plays titled One Night Stands of a Noisy Passenger (1970–1971), which ran for seven performances; the cast included Robert De Niro and Diane Ladd.
 Winters had the lead in two horror films, Whoever Slew Auntie Roo?
 (1971), and What's the Matter with Helen?
 (1971), and two TV movies, Revenge!
 (1971), and A Death of Innocence (1971).
-She had supporting roles in Adventures of Nick Carter (1972) and had a coleading role in Something to Hide (1972) with Peter Finch.
+She had supporting roles in Adventures of Nick Carter (1972) and had a co-starring role in Something to Hide (1972) with Peter Finch.
 She starred in The Vamp for ITV Sunday Night Theatre.
 In The Poseidon Adventure (1972), she was the ill-fated Belle Rosen (for which she received her final Oscar nomination).
 She put on weight for the role and never got rid of it.